Skip to main content

 • Timeout: Maximum time to wait for a health check response (e.g. 5s).

 Environment Variables (Optional) Set runtime environment variables.
 Add key-value pairs using the + button.Command Override (Optional) Override the container’s default startup command.
-Add each argument as a separate entry and press Enter or click Add to confirm.AuthenticationAuthentication and file mount settingsToggle Enable Auth to require a Simplismart API token on every request to this deployment’s endpoint.
+Press Enter or click Add after each one.AuthenticationAuthentication and file mount settingsToggle Enable Auth to require a Simplismart API token on every request to this deployment’s endpoint.
 When disabled, the endpoint is publicly accessible without any Simplismart authentication.
 If your container implements its own authentication (e.g. an API key check), that will still apply regardless of this setting.File Mount PathMount configuration files or secrets into your container at runtime.
 Each entry maps a file to a path inside the container.

 4